 If we take your case, we will represent you on a contingency basis; you won’t owe us a fee unless you recover.

-Sexual harassment, as you probably know, is just as pervasive today as ever.
+Sexual harassment as you probably know, is just as pervasive today as ever.
 Far too many times sexual harassment goes unreported, or if reported is overlooked and goes uncorrected.
 Since 1964, sexual harassment in the workplace has been prohibited by Title VII of the Civil Rights Act, but continues to be a problem.
+Sexual harassment can occur whether the sexual harasser is a male or female, or whether the victim is male or female, or whether the victim and harasser are of the same sex.

-If you believe you have been sexually harassed at work, give the employment lawyers at Herrmann Law a call: 817-479-9229 or submit your case online and someone will contact you.
+If you believe you have been sexually harassed at work, give the employment lawyers at Herrmann Law a call: 817-479-9229 or submit your case online to one of our employment lawyers and someone will contact you.

 Employees are often worried about retaliation by an employer if they assert their rights or file a claim against their current or former employer.
 However, employers are frequently prohibited from retaliating against an employee who has asserted certain rights.
 In short this means that an employer cannot fire or otherwise retaliate against an employee who has asserted their rights or filed against their employer for a covered claim.
 There are various “covered claims” that protect you from asserting your legal rights or questioning your employer.
 If you think you have been retaliated against by a current or former employer call the employment lawyers at Herrmann Law to discuss your rights and protections: 817-479-9229.